 - Quina's inexplicable survival skills become absolutely hilarious when compiled in order: s/he falls several hundred metres while exploring Cleyra (lands safely), gets blown up along with Cleyra during Odin's bombardment (walks all the way back home), dives off a cliff in Madain Sari (fished out by Eiko), dives off another cliff in Madain Sari (swims to Trenonote ), dives off a bridge in Treno (washes up in Lindblum)...and of course, s/he manages to avoid the destruction of Terra by being the first team member to find the Invincible's lower teleporter!

 - Call the moogle on the field and then decide you don't even need him, he gets miffed.
 Do it long enough and he tells you "I'm sharpening my knife, kupo."
 Continue even longer and he starts screaming "STOP IT, STOP IT, STOP IT, STOP IT!
 KUPOOOH!" at you.
+In the Steam version, you get an achievement for doing this.

 - Some unintentional black humor happens with the Stellazio coins.
 They're named after horoscope signs.
 Which means when you find the one in Burmecia, a little text box pops up that says received Cancer!.
-And then, when you hand the coin in to Queen Stella...
+And then, when you hand the coin to Queen Stella...

 Queen Stella: Oh!
 You have cancer?
 Will you give me your cancer?